 Emma has a civil and public law practice.
 She specialises in inquests and inquiries, public law, human rights and civil liberties, data protection and personal injury.

-Notable high profile examples of Emma’s inquest and inquiry work include the Baha Mousa Public Inquiry, the fresh inquests into the deaths of Cheryl James and Sean Benton at Deepcut Barracks and the Infected Blood Inquiry, in which Emma is currently instructed on behalf of the Department of Health and Social Care.
+Notable high profile examples of Emma’s inquest and inquiry work include the Baha Mousa Public Inquiry, the fresh inquests into the deaths of Cheryl James and Sean Benton at Deepcut Barracks, the Grenfell Tower Inquiry and the Infected Blood Inquiry, on which Emma is currently instructed on behalf of the Department of Health and Social Care.

 Emma’s public law practice encompasses judicial review claims across a range of areas, including prisons, policing, asylum, immigration, inquests, health and social care and education.